Choosing, Planting , Growing and Harvesting Culinary Herbs

 The first rule of location is to plant your herb garden as close to the kitchen door as possible while still keeping in mind the other two rules below.
 Accessing your cooking herbs should be as easy as going to your pantry for that dried out and dusty stuff.
 A conveniently located culinary herb garden ensures you will use and enjoy your herbs daily.

-The third rule of location is to put your kitchen herbs either in their own garden or in the vegetable garden or another inconspicuous place where you won't hesitate to chop off a healthy portion.
-While many herbs are well suited for landscaping, you may find it emotionally stressful to butcher your perfectly trained Rosemary by the front door, or your uniform border of Hopheaded Thyme gracefully lining your driveway.
+The third rule of location is to put your herb plants either in their own garden or in the vegetable garden or another inconspicuous place where you won’t hesitate to chop off a healthy portion.
+While many herb plants are attractive and well suited for landscaping, you may find it emotionally stressful to butcher your perfectly trained Rosemary Rosemary by the front door, or your uniform border of Conehead Thymegracefully lining your driveway.
 It would be like trimming your drapes.
-Landscape plants add value to your home; vegetable and Herb Garden plants add value to your meal.
+Landscape plants add value to your home; vegetable and herb plants add value to your meal.
 Plus, herbs need to be pruned often to encourage fresh leafy growth, instead of flower heads.
 Hacking your chives back to the ground each time you use them is necessary to avoid useless grassy pieces forming side by side with plump spears.
 Imagine the hole this would leave in your ornamental garden.
-Plants pruned often can also be overtaken by their neighbors who are not being pruned regularly.
-This means certain death to your poor little culinary herb.
+Herb plants pruned often can also be overtaken by their ornamental “neighbors” who are not being pruned regularly.
+This means certain death to your poor little culinary herb plant.

 IT STARTS WITH THE SOIL